MetaEvo/Q-Mamba/README.md

 ```
 with different ``action_bins'' = 16, 32, 64, 128, 256, or 512 and ``actions_dim'' = 5, 6, 7, 8, 9 or 10 accordingly.

-For the E&E data ratio experiment, modified the ``rate'' parameter in line 37 to the value in (0, 0.25, 0.5, 0.75, 1) then run the training command:
+For the E&E data ratio experiment, modified the ``rate'' parameter in line 37 to the value in (0, 0.25, 0.5, 0.75, 1) and assign the data path in line 58. line 60, then run the training command:

 ```bash
 CUDA_VISIBLE_DEVICES=0 python EE_data_ratio.py